Types of IRS Audits

 The first contact with an RA is through a letter providing a time, date, and place of examination of the taxpayer’s books and records, along with an Information Document Request (IDR).
 If you have a representative, the examination can be conducted at the practitioner’s office.

 A field audits will always include a reconciliation of income from books, records, and bank statements to the tax return.
-The revenue agent will already have picked some issues to review prior to the examination but will examine additional issues as warranted.
+The revenue agent will already have picked issues to review prior to the examination but will examine additional issues as necessary.